vcato/practical_tdd/README.md

    - Think through the design.
 Revise.
 Explore.
 This is just sketching.

 2. **Pick one minimal test/fix pair** from your draft
-   - Minimal: the smallest test/fix where you can still verify all 4 states
+   - Minimal: the simplest (fewest steps and code paths) test/fix where you can still verify all 4 states
    - The "fix" is production code that requires a new test to verify it

 3. **Verify it through 4 states:**